zz1gg/aab2apk/README.md

 ![](./pic/aab2apk_Ubuntu.png)

 ## notice⚠️

-[bundletool.jar](https://github.com/google/bundletool/releases) needs to be placed in the aab2apk tool root directory.
+- [bundletool.jar](https://github.com/google/bundletool/releases) needs to be placed in the aab2apk tool root directory.
 If your environment is no bundletool, plz go to https://github.com/google/bundletool/releases
+- Random APP samples in the pictures to verify that the tool works.
+It's random!!!
+You can choose the APP you want to test,and not it!